Pure Land Buddhism: Tanluan and Daochuo

 This practice has the power to purify the mind of all evil tendencies, since it calls on the power of Amitabha Buddha.
 Thus, even the worst of persons can be saved through this method.
 According to Tanluan, once one reaches the Pure Land and achieve awakening there, one's purpose must be to manifest in this world as bodhisattvas in order to help others.
 Tanluan cites over twenty sutras and over a dozen treatises in his main commentary, including eighty one references to the Mahāprajñāpāramitāupadeśa and twenty one to the work of Sengchao.
 Tanluan preached his Pure Land doctrine, which had great potential for mass appeal, to monastics, laypeople, Buddhists and non-Buddhists.

 The next major influence on Chinese Pure Land was Daochuo, who wrote a work defending Pure land from its critics.
-Daochuo promoted the view that the world was entering the "last days of the Dharma" (mòfǎ 末法).
-In this era, the "path of the sages" (shèngdào) which relies on classic Buddhist self-development and on "self-power" (zìlì 自力), was not feasible or effective.
+Daochuo promoted the view that the world was entering the "last days of the Dharma" (末法).
+In this era, the "path of the sages" (shèngdào) which relies on classic Buddhist self-development and on "self-power" (自力), was not feasible or effective.
 Instead the most effect method now was "to repent our sins, to cultivate virtues, and to utter the Buddha's name" and thus to leave this defiled world for the Pure Land.
-Daochuo called this "the way of rebirth in the Pure Land" (wǎngshēng jìngtǔ 往生淨土) and associated it with the "other power" (tālì 他力) of Amitabha.
+Daochuo called this "the way of rebirth in the Pure Land" (往生淨土) and associated it with the "other power" (他力) of Amitabha.
 In responding to critics of Pure Land Buddhism, Daochuo said that the Pure Land was a conventional truth, a skillful means taught by the Buddhas for the benefit of sentient beings.
 Daochuo also held that those who had heard the Pure Land teachings had already cultivated good roots of merit in past lives as well as bodhicitta, thus they already had the necessary merit to attain the Pure Land.
 Thus, in his view, reaching the Pure Land required a certain amount of merit.